 Forza is currently designing a state-of-the-art manufacturing plant to incorporate the latest in closed-molded composite boat building technologies and electric engine assembly processes., On July 28, 2022, Forza received notice that the North Carolina Economic investment committee has approved a Job Development Investment Grant ("JDIG") providing for reimbursement to Forza of up to \$1,367,100 over a twelve year period to establish a new manufacturing plant in McDowell County, North Carolina.
 The receipt of grant funding is conditioned upon us investing over \$10.5 million in land, buildings and fixtures, infrastructure and machinery and equipment by the end of 2025 and us creating as many as 170 jobs.
 We have selected our new site in McDowell County, North Carolina to build the Forza X1 factory.
-Forza is designing a 100,000 square foot facility that will have a capacity of 550 units annually that it anticipates the cost of which will be \$8 million for the construction of the factory.
-Forza includes that the local incentives that it has been approved to receive will help to offset some of the cost to be incurred with respect to the building of the factory.
+Forza is designing a 100,000 square foot facility designed for capacity and production of 1,000 units annually that it intends to build over time in various phases, starting with an initial 50,000 square foot facility that will have a capacity of 550 units annually that it anticipates the cost of which will be \$8 million for the construction of the factory.
+Forza anticipates that the local incentives that it has been approved to receive will help to offset some of the cost to be incurred with respect to the building of the factory.
 However, there can be no assurance that such negotiations will be successful or that Forza will meet the requirements to receive the anticipated incentives will be granted to us.

-Before the completion of new factory construction, all fabrication for Forza X1 boats will be performed onsite at Twin Vee's facility or, if available additional manufacturing space will be leased
+Before the completion of new factory construction, all fabrication for Forza X1 boats will be performed onsite at Twin Vee's facility or, if available additional manufacturing space will be leased.